kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I was sad to have had those heavy violent thoughts about others.
 - Nevertheless, the feelings I had for this man were so intense, I was certain of a true partnership.
 - And yet, the conflict with the horrible reality in Dénia made no sense at all.
 - It was excruciating, but I had to go on.
+- Now I wonder if I had just become extraordinarily psychic on whatever hallucinogens I was ingesting at the time, which clearly became even more potent after intense TT healing sessions.
+- Was I simply confusing the mind-connectivity I was certainly having with something, or someone, else.
+- Remember.
+I have poetic license now.

 ### Therapy table